insight-creative/hillestadheating.com/content/indoor-air-quality.md

 ## Breathe Easier With Better Indoor Air Quality

 You can’t always see air quality problems, but you can feel them.
-Whether it’s allergies, excess dust, or persistent odors, poor indoor air quality (IAQ) affects your comfort, health, and even your HVAC system’s performance.
+Whether it’s allergies, excess dust or persistent odors, poor indoor air quality (IAQ) affects your comfort, health and even your HVAC system’s performance.

 At Hillestad Heating and Cooling, we help you breathe easier with expert IAQ solutions that make your home safer, fresher and healthier year-round.

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Healthier Air Starts Here</h2>

-Whether you want to relieve allergies, reduce illness or simply make your home feel fresher, we’re here to help.
+  <p class="site-cta__middle">Whether you want to relieve allergies, reduce illness or simply make your home feel fresher, we’re here to help.
 Our team will assess your home, explain your options and install trusted solutions that last.
-Call us at (608) 231-3888.
+Call us at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Why Indoor Air Quality Matters